natalidahary/SemanticKernel/README.md

-# SemanticKernel
+# SemanticKernel Dev Assistant
-A developer-friendly AI CLI tool powered by Microsoft Semantic Kernel and Azure OpenAI, built to streamline Git workflows with natural language.
-Easily generate release notes, explain commits in plain English, and manage repositories with intelligent command support.
+A developer-focused AI CLI powered by Microsoft Semantic Kernel and Azure OpenAI.
+This tool lets you interact with your Git repository and documentation using natural language—making commit explanation, release note generation, and codebase Q&A intuitive and automated.

 ## Features:
 - Explain commits in clear, simple language